teusH/MySense/README.mysense.md

 And how to get more logging output: eg "-l debug"
 Not all plugins have been tested deeply (e.g. broker, gspread, gas, dht).
 Operational plugins:
-* input: dylos, Shinyei (via Arduino controller) and SDS011 dust, meteo (DHT22 and BME280
+* input: Dylos, Shinyei (connected via Arduino controller) and SDS011 dust sensors, meteo (SHT31, DHT11/22 and BME280/680 sensors, Spec or AlphaSense gas sensors.
 * output: MQTT: mqttsub (subscribe) and mqttpub, InFlux (publicise), db (mysql), CSV and console.

 ## Adding a NEW PLUGIN